Produce awesome live streams of your gaming events through vMix!

 vMix being used in gaming tournaments

-vMix is used by gaming tournaments in order to produce, record and stream to live and streamed audiences
+vMix is used by gaming tournaments in order to produce, record and stream to live and online audiences

 Super Smash Brothers Tournament